Karl Dönitz: Nazism and antisemitism

 Dönitz was a dedicated Nazi and a passionate supporter of Hitler, something he attempted to obscure after the war.
 Raeder described him as "a picture-book Nazi and confirmed anti-Semite".
 Several naval officers described him as "closely tied to Hitler and Nazi ideology."
 On occasion, he spoke of Hitler's humanity.
-His fervent pro-Hitler attitude led to him being known ironically as "Hitler Youth Quex", after the fictional hero of a Nazi novel and feature film.
+His fervent pro-Hitler attitude led to him being known ironically as "Hitler Youth Quex", after the fictionalised hero of a Nazi novel and feature film.
 He refused to help Albert Speer stop the scorched earth policy dictated by Hitler and is also noted to have declared, "In comparison to Hitler we are all pipsqueaks.
 Anyone who believes he can do better than the Führer is stupid."

 Dönitz contributed to the spread of Nazism within the Kriegsmarine.
 He insisted that officers share his political views and, as head of the Kriegsmarine, formally joined the Nazi Party on 1 February 1944, as member 9,664,999.
 He was awarded the Golden Party Badge for his loyalty to the party later that year.
 Dönitz's influence over naval officers contributed to none joining the attempts to kill Hitler.

 From an ideological standpoint, Dönitz was anti-Marxist and antisemitic and believed that Germany needed to fight the "poison of Jewry".
-Several anti-Semitic statements by Dönitz are known.
-When Sweden closed its international waters to Germany, he blamed this action on their fear and dependence on "international Jewish capital."
-In August 1944, he declared, "I would rather eat dirt than see my grandchildren grow up in the filthy, poisonous atmosphere of Jewry."
+Several antisemitic statements by Dönitz are known.
+When Sweden closed its international waters to Germany, Dönitz blamed this action on their fear and dependence on "international Jewish capital."
+In August 1944 he declared, "I would rather eat dirt than see my grandchildren grow up in the filthy, poisonous atmosphere of Jewry."